publiccodenet/about/activities/recruitment/hiring-process.md

 8. CE and OC determination of the specific offer, including salary range and benefits
 9. Third interview, hopefully a formality, of the preferred candidate with OC and a BoD member.
 Decision on making an offer is made after third interview
 10. OC makes the offer to the candidate and negotiates, always in consultation with CE and the director(s)
-11. Signing of contract and starting by the new team member, supervised by their hierarchical supervisor
+11. Signing of contract and starting by the new team member, supervised by the role's supervisor

 ## Resources for interviewers